Bula! (That’s hello in Fijian.)

 Make sure you bring some bottled water and alcohol with you if you want to have your own drinks.
 There are no stores on the islands other than what you can buy from the resort so everything is more expensive including drinks.

 I would also suggest getting a data phone sim card for the time you are in Fiji so you don’t get charged insane amounts for data and you can still have access to the internet.
 I paid roughly $30 and got 5 gigs of data for the week.
 Available at the airport or local shops.

 Some other activities that are offered at the resort are local hikes, jewellery making and cooking classes which are free.
-Budget score for the savvy backpackers!
+Perfect for visiting Fiji while on a backpacker’s budget.
 If you don’t have your own snorkel gear many of the resorts have some you can rent out for free or for a small fee.